jhu-ep-coursera/fullstack-course3-module1-zips/README.md

 	* In the `Database name:` input field, supply a name (i.e., zips_production)
 	* Verify the `Price:` field calculator is `$0 / month`
 	* Select the `Create new MongoDB deployment` button
-	* On your mongolab home page, you should now see your database (i.e., zips_production) listed
+	* On your mLab home page, you should now see your database (i.e., zips_production) listed
 	* Now select your newly created MongoDB deployment
 	* The following URL template should be displayed with the details pertaining to your deployment